RAK4270 WisDuo Breakout Board Quick Start Guide

 at+set_config=lora:app_key:f921d50cd7d02ee3c5e6142154f274b2

-After configuring all the parameters, you need to reset your RAK4270 Breakout Board to save the parameters.
+After configuring all the parameters, reset your RAK4270 Breakout Board to save the parameters.

 at+join

-- You can then see the JoinRequest and JoinAccept on the ChirpStack page.
+- You will see the JoinRequest and JoinAccept on the ChirpStack page.

 - Try to send data from the RAK4270 Breakout Board to ChirpStack.